madison-car/madison-car/README.md

 ### Hi Everyone 👋

-## I'm a Bioinformatian In-training and Researcher!!
+## I'm a Bioinformatician In-training and Researcher!!

 -    I’m currently working on projects in Bladder Cancer, HIV and Web App Development
 - 👯 I’m looking to collaborate with other content creators